Rhinemann/mage-hack/src/chapters/True Magick.typ

   As the mage approaches Mastery, they can tear Gateways in the Gauntlet, allowing groups or large objects to pass through... or close such breaches, too.
 Both applications, of course, are deeply vulgar.
 ]

 At this Rank, the mage may also compel spirits to appear, bind them into Fetish objects, or tie them to certain spots or prisons.
 For obvious reasons, such bondage is risky, especially if the spirit is powerful.
-A brave or foolish Spirit mage can even turn themselves into a temporary Fetish, channeling a spirit entity into his mortal body; in such cases, they lose his ability to use true magick, but they may employ the capabilities of the spirit inside them.
+A brave or foolish Spirit mage can even turn themselves into a temporary Fetish, channeling a spirit entity into their mortal body; in such cases, they lose their ability to use true magick, but they may employ the capabilities of the spirit inside them.
 On the flipside, they can also exorcise a spirit that has possessed a mortal host.
-In all cases, the mage enters a series of resisted rolls against the spirit, pitting his Willpower against that spirit's own.
+In all cases, the mage enters a series of resisted rolls against the spirit, pitting their Willpower against that spirit's own.

 / Spirit Command: Spend a #spec_c.pp to step up or double your Spirit die on a roll for an effect that can be accomplished by a #spec_c.d10 or lower Spirit rating.